-- 18.7 SHA will provide the Management Committee with regular reports in relation to access and lettings.
-Reports will address: - Housing list and referrals numbers - Service management performance, including timescales for letting void properties and managing levels of void rent loss.

-- Equality monitoring results, in particular the profiles of housing applicants and applicants who are re-housed. - 18.8 In addition, SHA will review Annual Lettings Plan outcomes.
-The Management Committee will receive an annual report which: - Reports on housing needs in SHA's areas of operation - Assesses the pattern of lets made in the previous year, and likely turnover and appropriate targets for the coming year - Reviews the operation of SHA's policies and procedures, and any consultation undertaken with SHA tenants, housing applicants, and appropriate agencies such as ethnic minority and special needs groups - Considers allocations outcomes in relation to equalities issues. - 18.9 The Association will include information about housing allocations in our public reporting on the Scottish Social Housing Charter.
+- 17.6 The Director will provide the Housing and Property Services Sub Committee with regular reports in relation to access and lettings.
+Reports will address: - Housing list and referrals numbers - Service performance, including timescales for letting void properties and managing levels of void rent loss. - Equality monitoring results, in particular the profiles of housing applicants and applicants who are re-housed. - 17.7 In addition, SHA will review Annual Lettings Plan outcomes.
+The Management Committee will receive an annual report which: - Reports on housing needs in SHA's areas of operation - Assesses the pattern of lets made in the previous year, and likely turnover and appropriate targets for the coming year. - Reviews the operation of SHA's policies and procedures, and any consultation undertaken with SHA tenants, housing applicants, and appropriate agencies such as ethnic minority and special needs groups. - Considers allocations outcomes in relation to equalities issues. - 17.8 The Association will include information about housing allocations in our public reporting on the Scottish Social Housing Charter.